jebriner/DiscriminabilityModel/README.md

 ###Goal:

-For each butterfly visual system, calculate the just noticeable difference (JND) for each pair of wavelengths (within the range of 380-470 nm).
+For each butterfly visual system, calculate the just noticeable difference (JND) for each pair of wavelengths.
 JNDs are the units for discriminability, where a higher JND indicates a more obvious difference.

 **Ultimate goal:** Select appropriate pairs of stimuli for behavioral tests of color discrimination.
 I want to identify wavelength pairs that are easy for one species/sex to discriminate (JND > 1), but difficult for the other (JND < 1).